Meet Our Team

 Jeremy Parker

-Jeremy W. Parker is the Director of Bands and Coordinator of Instrumental Music at Bixby Public Schools where he oversees all aspects of the Bixby Bands.
+Jeremy W. Parker is the Coordinator of Fine Arts and the Director of Bands at Bixby Public Schools where he oversees all aspects of the Bixby Bands.
 He is the conductor of the High School Wind Ensemble and the director of the “Pride of Bixby” Marching Band.
 He also conducts the High School Jazz Ensemble I, Trombone Choir, Trombone Octet, Tuba-Euphonium Choir, and teaches the 6th Grade Brass at Central Intermediate.
 Additionally, Mr. Parker assists with the Middle School Brass and instructs the High School Pre-Music Education Class, which explores theory, composition, secondary instruments, conducting, and peer mentoring.

 Mr. Parker is a frequent clinician and adjudicator for marching and concert band and freelances as a marching band program designer and drill writer.
 Mr. Parker also plays trombone professionally in the Tulsa area and is a member of the Starlight Concert Band and Starlight Jazz Orchestra.
 Mr. Parker is the program director for the Zephyrus Arts Institute and co-conductor of the South City Winds.
 He is also the Producer of the nationally syndicated radio program Wind and Rhythm.